-- 4. For Fiscal Year 2023, what was the average number of days your agency reported for adjudicating requests for expedited processing?
-Please see Section VIII.A. of your agency's Fiscal Year 2023 Annual FOIA Report.
-Seven (7) days. - 5.
-If your agency's average number of days to adjudicate requests for expedited processing was above ten calendar days, according to Section VIII.A. of your agency's Fiscal Year 2023 Annual FOIA Report, please describe the steps your agency will take to ensure that requests for expedited processing are adjudicated within ten calendar days or less.
-N/A. - 6.
-Does your agency utilize a separate track for simple requests?
-Yes. - 7.
-If your agency uses a separate track for simple requests, according to Annual FOIA Report section VII.A, was the agency overall average number of days to process simple requests twenty working days or fewer in Fiscal Year 2023?
-Yes. - 8.
-If not, did the simple track average processing time decrease compared to the previous Fiscal Year?
-N/A. - 9.
-Please provide the percentage of requests processed by your agency in Fiscal Year 2023 that were placed in your simple track.
-Please use the following calculation based on the data from your Annual FOIA Report: (processed simple requests from Section VII.C.1) divided by (requests processed from Section V.A.) \times 100.
-74.01% of requests were processed in the simple track. - 10.
-If your agency does not track simple requests separately, was the average number of days to process all non-expedited requests twenty working days or fewer?
+4. For Fiscal Year 2024, what was the average number of days your agency reported for adjudicating requests for expedited processing?
+Please see Section VIII.A. of your agency's Fiscal Year 2024 Annual FOIA Report.
+Ten days.

+5. If your agency's average number of days to adjudicate requests for expedited processing was above ten calendar days, according to Section VIII.A. of your agency's Fiscal Year 2024 Annual FOIA Report, please describe the steps your agency will take to ensure that requests for expedited processing are adjudicated within ten calendar days or less.
+N/A.

+6. Does your agency utilize a separate track for simple requests?
+Yes.

+7. If your agency uses a separate track for simple requests, according to Annual FOIA Report section VII.A, was the agency overall average number of days to process simple requests twenty working days or fewer in Fiscal Year 2024?
+TVA's average number of days to process simple requests was 15.42.

+8. If not, did the simple track average processing time decrease compared to the previous Fiscal Year?
+N/A.

+9. Please provide the percentage of requests processed by your agency in Fiscal Year 2024 that were placed in your simple track.
+Please use the following calculation based on the data from your

+Annual FOIA Report: (processed simple requests from Section VII.C.1) divided by (requests processed from Section V.A.) x 100.
+65%

+10. If your agency does not track simple requests separately, was the average number of days to process all non-expedited requests twenty working days or fewer?
 N/A.